Emelie23/microbEvolve2/README.md

 - Unweighted Classifier: This is the standard Naive Bayes classifier, which treats all reference sequences in the database equally.

 We can now try to assess differences in classification between the two approaches.

+### PCoA and UMAP

+PCoA and UMAP are used to visualize the diversity between samples and how it relates to metadata.
+Both PCoA and UMAP can be used to reduce dimensions, they however follow a different approach:
+PCoA:
+- linear method - tries to fit high dimensional data onto a straight axis in lower dimensions.
+If samples however show non-linear patterns PCoA may flatten or overlap them, potentially hiding local relationships
+- preseves global distance - good for showing overall sample separation but may not distinguish local clusters
+UMAP:
+- non-linear - can bend and stretch the space to preserve local neighborhoods
+- preservs local clusters and also approximates for global structure (can be tuned with parameters)

+Both Bray-Curtis and Jaccard produce a distance matrix to describe dissimilarities inbetween samples.
+Jaccard:
+- uses presence/absence data only
+- measures how many features are shared between two samples
+Bray-Curtis:
+- uses abundance data
+- measures dissimilarity in terms of presence and abundance of features